 Peak Experiences: There are many different types of peak experiences, but they are all temporary.
 Peak experiences feel "different" from everyday perception, often involving a moment of awe and wonder, an expanded sense of self beyond the Ego, or a feeling of timelessness.
-Some people report that colors are much more vivid and that everything - rocks, trees, clouds- seems "alive."
+Some people report that colors are much more vivid and that everything - rocks, trees, clouds - seems "alive".
 There is often a sense of profound peace and joy, and a sense that "everything is okay."
 There is often a sense of deep compassion for and connection to all living things...a sense of being connected to, a part of, or "at one" with everything.
 Sometimes people may feel transported outside of their body and sense themselves as consciousness or spirit independent of physical form.
 After a peak experience it can be a bit depressing or feel limiting to "snap back" into ordinary experiences.

-Religion: A faith tradition, a specific set of teachings, beliefs, rituals, and practices that belong to a group of people.
+Religion: A faith tradition, a specific set of teachings, beliefs, rituals, and practices which belong to a group of people.
 These teachings and practices are designed to help the seeker relate appropriately with a divinity or ultimate reality.
 They will typically teach about how to live an ethical life; usually there is a founder and a sacred text(s).
-Most of the major religions have subgroups, or denominations.
-For example, within Christianity Roman Catholics, Greek Orthodox, and Anglicans are just three of the hundreds of denominations.
-See the related definition "Spirituality" below and "Belief System" above.
+Hinduism has no founder or authoritative canon, however most Hindus consider some texts, such as the Bhagavad Gita, to be sacred and central to the tradition of Hinduism as a whole.
+Most of the major religions have subgroups, denominations, or sects.
+For example, within Hinduism, Shaivism, Vaishnavism, and Shaktism are three such sects, each with their own further sub-branches.
+(See the related definitions for Spirituality below, and Belief System above.)